bodrick/awesome/TOPICS.md

 *   [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, test runner, and package manager – all in one
 *   [tsedio/tsed](https://github.com/tsedio/tsed) -  :triangular\_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
 It provides a lot of decorators and guideline to make your code more readable and less error-prone. ⭐️ Star to support our work!
 *   [google/zx](https://github.com/google/zx) - A tool for writing better scripts
-*   [Zettlr/Zettlr](https://github.com/Zettlr/Zettlr) - A Markdown Editor for the 21st century.
+*   [Zettlr/Zettlr](https://github.com/Zettlr/Zettlr) - Your One-Stop Publication Workbench
 *   [laurent22/joplin](https://github.com/laurent22/joplin) - Joplin - the secure note taking and to-do app with synchronisation capabilities for Windows, macOS, Linux, Android and iOS.
 *   [nodegit/nodegit](https://github.com/nodegit/nodegit) - Native Node bindings to Git.
 *   [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!